LLM Probability Concentration: How Alignment Shrinks the Generative Horizon: How does Alignment Tuning Impact BF?

 \section{How does Alignment Tuning Impact BF?}

 Why does alignment tuning exert such a pronounced effect on BF?
-Building on the superficial alignment hypothesis~\citep{zhou2024lima} (``\textit{Alignment tuning might simply teach base LLMs to select a subdistribution of data formats for interacting with users.}'') and recent work on tuning-free alignment~\citep{lin2023unlocking, fei2024nudging}, we hypothesize that base models already encode low-entropy conditional distributions.
-In this view, alignment tuning doesn't reshape generation from scratch, but instead nudge the model toward stylistic tokens (e.g., ``Sure''), thereby narrowing the conditional output distribution.
+Building on the superficial alignment hypothesis~\citep{zhou2024lima} (``\textit{Alignment tuning might simply teach base LLMs to select a subdistribution of data formats for interacting with users.}'') and recent tuning-free alignment work~\citep{lin2023unlocking, fei2024nudging, lake2025distributional}, we hypothesize base models already encode low-entropy conditional distributions.
+In this view, alignment tuning doesn't reshape generation from scratch, but instead nudge the model toward \emph{stylistic tokens} (e.g., ``Sure''), thereby narrowing the conditional distribution.

 To test this hypothesis, we reproduce the nudging experiments \citep{fei2024nudging}, over Just-Eval-Instruct~\citep{lin2023unlocking} and MMLU datasets.
 We employ Llama-3-70B for drafting most outputs.
 However, when the base model's Top-1 probability is low, we apply nudging by switching to Llama-3-8B-Instruct to generate a single word.
+Using a smaller aligned model to nudge a larger base model (70B) isolates the steering effect of the stylistic prefix itself, independent of the nudging model's raw capability.
 BF was computed as in prior experiments.
-The results, shown in \cref{fig:nudging_analysis},\footnote{We present results on Just-Eval-Instruct in short of space.
+The results, shown in \cref{fig:nudging_analysis},\footnote{We present results on Just-Eval-Instruct only for brevity.
 MMLU results are included in \cref{app: nudging}.} indicate that after most nudging occurs early in the generation process -- indicating the prefix generated by the nudging model is of low probability.
 These observations collectively support our hypothesis.
 Considering that nudging not only reduces BF but also improves aligned model performance on these tasks~ \citep{fei2024nudging}, our results highlight the dual effect of alignment training: reducing BF while preserving or even enhancing task performance.